 LIS 603 Theoretical Foundations of Information Science

 Specialization will occur through elective courses and, where appropriate, independent study elective courses.

-You will select an advisor and assemble a dissertation committee conforming to UB graduate guidelines.
-The committe composition must reflect the intellectual diversity of the Department of Information Science, and must be approved by the director of the PhD program.
+You will work with your advisor to assemble a dissertation committee conforming to UB graduate guidelines.
+The committee composition must reflect the intellectual diversity of the Department of Information Science, and must be approved by the director of the PhD program.
 The committee may include one external member.

 You will decide on a research topic and produce a short research proposal (dissertation prospectus) that includes the research questions to be pursued; a short literature review; a description of one or more possible theoretical frameworks that will inform the research; and a summary of the methods expected to be applied.
 Your research proposal is expected to be approximately 20 pages in length.

 You will pass an oral examination on the background knowledge required to conduct the research in your proposal.
 The committee will provide a written list of topics to be covered in the examination.
 This requirement must be met no later than the end of the fourth semester in the program (for full-time students).
 Upon successful completion of the oral examination, you may file for candidacy.